Israel has agreed to a truce in Lebanon. Here’s what that means

 By Tamara Qiblawi, CNN

-(CNN) — Israel and Lebanon have accepted a US-backed proposal to end the 13-month border conflict that spiraled into an all-out war in September with Hezbollah.
+(CNN) — The ceasefire agreement between Israel and Hezbollah in Lebanon appears to be holding, raising hopes of a lasting respite after a 13-month border conflict that spiraled into an all-out war in September.

-From the White House’s Rose Garden, US President Joe Biden said the deal that took effect early Wednesday morning, at 4 a.m. local time (9 p.m.
-ET on Tuesday) “is designed to be a permanent cessation of hostilities.”
-By Wednesday afternoon, the truce had largely held.
+US President Joe Biden said the deal that took effect early Wednesday morning “is designed to be a permanent cessation of hostilities.”

-The ceasefire “will create the conditions to restore lasting calm and allow residents in both countries to return safely to their homes on both sides of the Blue Line,” according to a joint statement from Biden and French President Emmanuel Macron, referring to the de facto border between Lebanon and Israel.
+Since then, thousands of displaced Lebanese people have begun returning to their homes in the south, despite both Lebanon’s army and the Israeli military warning residents not to return home yet.

-The US and France will work with both sides to “ensure this arrangement is fully implemented and enforced.”
+But a fragile and complicated process must still play out over the next 60 days, and it remains to be seen how permanent the pause will be in the long term.

 What the deal entails